ilovekharkiv/EPAM/Homework #2. Databases.md

 * **GRANT**: This command gives users access privileges to the database.
 * **REVOKE**: This command withdraws the user’s access privileges given by using the GRANT command.

 ### 8. Create a database of new users with different privileges.
-Connect to the database as a new user and verify that the privileges allow or deny certain actions.
+Connect to the database as a new user and verify that the privileges allow or deny certain actions